AlertPageSDR/tr_configurator/README.md

-# tr_configurator
+# Trunk-Recorder Configurator
-Tunk-Recorder config auto generation with Radio Reference
+Tunk-Recorder config auto generation with Radio Reference API

+**THIS PROGAM IS STILL IS PROGRESS, PLEASE HELP REPORT BUGS.
+PLEASE NOTE THAT UNTIL THERE IS A STABLE RELEASE THE CLI OPTIONS MAY CHANGE**

 ## Install
 ### requirements